jmcook1186/RemoteIceSurfaceAnalyser/README.md

 # Outputs

 ### Maps

 A specific tile on a specific date has associated with it several variables of interest, including albedo, surface class, grain size, ice density, dust concentration, algae concentration.
 Each of these variables is mapped over a 5490 x 5490 pixel grid, as per the original Sentinel-2 image.
 Each of these variables is therefore stored as a 5490 x 5490 array of values.
 These are stored in an xarray dataset with common cartographic and georeferencing attributes, dimensions and coordinates but unique values.
 For ach individual tile. the values on each date are collated into a single large NetCDF file.
 These files are large - a single month for a single tile occupies ~ 30GB of memory - one summer's data for a single tile occupies ~90GB.

 From April 2020, these data are optionally downsampled.
 By default this is to 3-day temporal resolution, but this can be changed easily in the template file.
 This was deemed to be an acceptable trade-off between memory requirements and resolution.
 Five tiles can be analysed over 5 years of the Sentinel-2 record in 750GB of storage space using the 3-day resolution, whereas 1-day resolution data occupied 2.3 TB.

 ### Summary Data

 Because of the large size of the maps described above, summary datasets are also saved as NetCDFs.
 These include descriptive metrics for each tile on each date, including the mean, standard deviationand frequency for each variable.
 These are small files that only contain these summary metrics, not the original dataset.
+These summary data include the mean and standard deviation of each metric across each tile, but excluding pixels that the classifier identified as SN, WAT or CC (i.e. limited to areas of bare ice that are not melt ponds or cryoconite-covered).

 Note that these data are opened using xarray's open_dataarray() function, not open_dataset().

 ### Metadata

 There is a range of metadata output by the scripts, including text files detailing the model configuration, lists of tile/date that were analysed, those that were rejected by image quality control, and those generated by the interpolation function.
 These help to record the precise conditons under which the script was run.
+There is also a separate .csv file containing the downloaded Sentinel-2 metadata for each file, plus additional columns for calculated solar zenith angle.

 ## Output Data Post-processing

 The script post-processing.py is available for wrangling the summary data.
 The main program saves two netCDF files to the Azure storage container for each tile/year.
 The first is simple summary statistics including the mean and standard deviation of the albedo, grain size, algal concentration, ice density, dust concentration and the retrieval date.
 The second contains the same metrics but divided by the surface class as predicted by the random forest classifier (ie mean albedo for HA, standard deviation of algal concentration for LA etc. etc.)
 The post-processing script concatenates all of this data into a convenient .csv file that can be easily interrogated using Pandas or exported to a spreadsheet program.
 These are automatically saved to /BigIceSurfClassifier/BISC_OUT/PROCESSED/.

 ## Plotting

-Plotting is TBC- the full datasets for each variable for each tile and DOY occupy 2.4TB on disk, so some decisions must be made about what specifically to extract and plot.
-Aim to be completed by 01/07/20.
+Plotting scripts are still to be finalised as the relevant plots are still being adjusted - the full datasets for each variable for each tile and DOY occupy 2.4TB on disk, so some decisions must be made about what specifically to extract and plot.
+Aim to be completed by 01/09/20.

 ## Troubleshooting

 Here are some of the possible exceptions, errors and gotchas that could be encountered when running this code, and their solutions.

 ### Azure and SentinelHub

 The user must have their own Azure account with blob storage access.
 The scripts here manage the creation of storage blobs and i/o to and from them, but this relies upon the user having a valid account name and access key saved in an external file ".azure_secret" in the process directory.
 The same is true of the copernicus science hub - the user must have a valid username and password stored in an external file ".cscihub_secret" saved in the process directory to enable batch downloads of Sentinel-2 images that are not already saved in blob storage.

 BEWARE since August 2019 Copernicus moved all products older than 18 months to a Long Term Archive (LTA).
 These products are not available for immediate download, meaning the download_process_s2.py script will fail initially.
 However, the request made by the script will trigger the product to be retrieved from the archive and made available some time "from minutes to hours" after the request is made.
 This means the script has to be re-run, likely multiple times, to get the product after it has been made available.